 Follow us on Twitter, Facebook, Google+ and Instagram.

 500g boiled potatoes

 Sue Lawrence's Scottish Kitchen: Over 100 Modern Recipes Using Traditional Ingredients has a tasty Clapshot shepherd's pie recipe whilst The National Trust for Scotland book The Scottish Kitchen by Christopher Trotter has a clapshot cottage pie recipe.

-1. Boil the tatties and swede in separate pans and then drain.
+1. Boil the tatties and turnip in separate pans and then drain.

-2. Mash the swede and tatties together adding the butter.
+2. Mash the turnip and tatties together adding the butter.

 3. Stir in the chives and season with the salt and pepper

 The book A Cook's Tour of Scotland by Sue Lawrence has a Clapshot Soup with Haggis Croutons recipe which uses fresh ingredients or can be cooked with leftovers.

 The Book Maw Broons Cookbook has a Clapshot recipe which includes the use of additional vegetable ingredients such as turnip and onions.
 Buy Maw Broon's Cookbook at a discounted price and with free delivery available.

 The Hairy Bikers' Food Tour of Britain by Si King and Dave Myers has a tasty recipe for clapshot haggis and whisky sauce.
 They have additional ingredients such as double cream and suggest cooking the haggis in its own juices wrapped in aluminium foil.

 If you like our Traditional Scottish Recipes and would like to easily share them with your friends and family please use the social networking buttons below: